Images

 Layers

 Layers let you add text and image overlays to the output.
-The layers prop accepts an array of objects.
+The layers option accepts an array of objects.